barrowclift/barrowclift.github.io/_posts/2019-08-30-wireguard-server-on-macos.markdown

     ```console
     $ brew install wireguard-tools
     ```
-Note that the [Wireguard App on the Mac App Store](https://itunes.apple.com/us/app/wireguard/id1451685025?ls=1&mt=12) is not sufficient for managing a Wireguard server due to macOS's [sandbox restrictions](https://developer.apple.com/library/archive/documentation/Security/Conceptual/AppSandboxDesignGuide/AboutAppSandbox/AboutAppSandbox.html), which [prevent](https://www.reddit.com/r/WireGuard/comments/bea47m/wireguard_macos_application_postuppostdown/) the use of the crucial `PostUp` and `PostDown` directives.
+    * If you decide to not install with Homebrew, be warned that [Wireguard App on the Mac App Store](https://itunes.apple.com/us/app/wireguard/id1451685025?ls=1&mt=12) is not sufficient for managing a Wireguard server due to macOS's [sandbox restrictions](https://developer.apple.com/library/archive/documentation/Security/Conceptual/AppSandboxDesignGuide/AboutAppSandbox/AboutAppSandbox.html), which [prevent](https://www.reddit.com/r/WireGuard/comments/bea47m/wireguard_macos_application_postuppostdown/) the use of the crucial `PostUp` and `PostDown` directives.
 The Mac App Store version may of course still be used by clients.
+    * For users on an Intel machine running Sequoia, be warned that at time of writing [Homebrew appears to be outright missing a bottle for x86 Sequoia](https://github.com/Homebrew/homebrew-core/blob/3a687f80caf72cf60a25471245df354e2b62c0f1/Formula/w/wireguard-go.rb#L14), only the arm64 bottle for Sequoia appears to be defined.
+This means *fresh* installs of `wireguard-tools` using Homebrew on an Intel Mac running Sequoia will run into issues.
+This note will be removed when/if this miss in the Homebrew Cellar is addressed.
+Thanks Glenn ("theweatherguy") for the report!
 5. Generate private and public key pairs for Wireguard to use, one pair for each peer you want to connect to Wireguard, plus one for your server itself.
 You can use the following commands to accomplish this, which will spit the keys into your current directory:
     ```console
     $ umask 077 # Ensure credentials don't leak from possible race condition.